ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 * `AWS_ACCESS_KEY_ID`: The Access Key ID for your AWS account
 * `AWS_SECRET_ACCESS_KEY`: The Secret Access Key for your AWS account

+For the building of the Docker image, make sure to pass the following variables either hardcoded or via your repository secrets:

+* `SECRET_PATH`: The root path that contains all the secrets in parameter store.
+This is what the server will use to query when retrieving secrets from parameter store.
+* `SECRET_ENCRYPTION_KEY_PATH`: The actual path to the encryption key.
+The code will look for this value in the response from parameter store.
+* `SECRET_CERT_PATH`: The actual path to the certificate.
+The code will look for this value in the response from parameter store.
+* `SECRET_KEY_PATH`: The actual path to the private key.
+The code will look for this value in the response from parameter store.
+* `ROLE_ARN`: The arn of the role that the code will assume when retrieving secrets from parameter store.
+* `REGION_NAME`: The region where the secrets are stored.

 Head over to [this](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions?tool=webui) website to find out more about how you can add secrets to your repository.